isomerpages/gb-assist/pages/solutionrepo/solution305.md

 ### Description

 An automatic depositor portions dough, fillings or batters onto moving or stationary lines.
-Portions will be of consistent size no matter who operates the machine.
-Also known as dough portion divider, the machine is made to suit the soft dough texture.
+Portions will be of consistent size no matter who operates the machine.Also known as dough portion divider, the machine is made to suit the soft dough texture.
 As a guide, it is recommended for the Dough Filler to allow a divided dough weight of minimum 7gm and a dough dividing capacity with minimum 5 seconds

-### Details of Solution
+### Packages Available

 N.A.